Chirag-Naik666/Cricket_EDA/README.md

 1) MySql - To scrape data, make tables and join tables based on my need
 2) Pandas and NumPy packages- To analyse and understand the data
 3) Matplotlib and Seaborn packages - To visualize the collected table
+4) Tableau public- to visualize and get indepth stat analysis

 ### Files-
 1)analysis.sql - data scraping and creating csv